ddaniel2137/compartmental_modelling/README.md

-# SEIRDVF Epidemic Model Simulation
+# SEIRDVFB Epidemic Model Simulation

 ## Overview

-This repository contains an implementation of the SEIRDVF compartmental model for simulating the spread of infectious diseases, particularly focusing on the Ebola epidemic.
-The SEIRDVF model includes the following compartments: Susceptible (S), Exposed (E), Infectious (I), Recovered (R), Deceased (D), Vaccinated (V), and Funeral (F).
+This repository contains an implementation of the SEIRDVFB compartmental model for simulating the spread of infectious diseases, particularly focusing on the Ebola epidemic.
+The SEIRDVFB model includes the following compartments: Susceptible (S), Exposed (E), Infectious (I), Recovered (R), Deceased (D), Vaccinated (V), Funeral (F), Susceptible Bats (S_b), Infectious Bats (I_b), and Recovered Bats (R_b).

 This project aims to model complex transmission dynamics, including the effects of social behaviors, seasonal variations, vaccination strategies, and waning immunity.
 The implementation allows for advanced parameter estimation using real-world data and optimization techniques.